sini/scala-reading-group/week0/README.md

 This will create project files.

+Note:  If you get a `[error] Not a valid command: gen-idea` when running gen-idea, you probably need to move all of the files in ~/.sbt/* to ~/.sbt/0.13.
+Ex: `cd ~sbt; mv !(0.13) 0.13`.
+Then try to run sbt and gen-idea again.

 To install scala plugin in IDEA: Settings/Preferences -> Plugins -> Browse repositories -> find Scala, right click -> Download and Install.
 Restart IDEA

 More exhaustive instructions for configuring intellij can be found [here](http://laurentkempe.com/2013/09/20/Functional-Programming-Principles-in-Scala-using-JetBrains-IntelliJ-IDEA/)